JSlickphoto/PF2e-Slicks-NPC-Random-Generator/README.md

 READ ME for PF2e Slicks NPC Random Generator:

 Description: This Module Creates an actor or journal entry or both using macros to create from a MasterNPC generator that utilizes 75 different roll tables nested into the MasterNPC rolltable for your PF2e system.
 The actor created will have the generated data within its private notes in the actors notes section.

-This was built on 10.291 so I havent tried it on v11 yet so let me know
+Compatible w v10 and v11

 MAKE SURE YOU ROLL THE MASTER ONCE: this will allow the macro work going forward